 The need for our services is tremendous.
 We are often the last stop- the safety net- for many cats.
-With a new facility and with your support, our doors will open to many more feline leukemia, injured or ill cats in need.
+With your support, our doors will open to many more feline leukemia, injured or ill cats in need.

 To join our Sponsor family, read more here. http://www.shadowcats.net/sponsor-a-cat.php

-Our 3000 SF sanctuary has both indoor and outdoor areas and includes upper and lower levels, decks, heated beds, climate controlled areas, misters for hot days, custom "houses" and plenty of enclosed outdoor space, all connected by cat doors.
-Over 20 of the sanctuary cats had an incoming diagnoses of feline leukemia (FeLV) and these cats reside in a separate area with their own indoor and enclosed outdoor areas.
+Our 3000 SF sanctuary has both indoor and outdoor areas and includes upper and lower levels, decks, heated beds, climate controlled areas, custom "houses" and plenty of enclosed outdoor space, all connected by cat doors.
+Over 25 of the sanctuary cats had an incoming diagnoses of feline leukemia (FeLV) and these cats reside in a separate area with their own indoor and enclosed outdoor areas.

-Your donations will enable us to spay and neuter cats when no-cost community resources are not accessible and to provide veterinary treatment for cats that are TNR'd or living in a feral colony and are injured as well as for the cats residing in the sanctuary.
+Your donations enable us to spay and neuter cats and to provide veterinary treatment for cats that are TNR'd or living in a feral colony and are injured as well as for the cats residing in the sanctuary.
 A significant percentage of our resident cats require ongoing veterinary care at any given time because of their age, prior injury, or chronic illnesses.
 Even though the majority of our veterinary services are provided at a greatly reduced rate, this is still a significant expense.
 Your donations will also provide food for community and sanctuary cats as well as helping with facility maintenance.

-Many of our donors choose to sponsor a particular cat with a monthly donation of $20 or more.
-Payment can be made through monthly installments or an annual donation of $240 or more.
-Please email us if you would like your Amplify donation of $240 or more to be applied to sponsorship of a cat listed on our website.
+Many of our donors choose to sponsor a particular cat with a monthly donation of $25 or more.
+Payment can be made through monthly installments or an annual donation of $300 or more.
+Please email us if you would like your Amplify donation of $300 or more to be applied to sponsorship of a cat or an area listed on our website.